anik8das/Dicodit/README.md

 # Dicodit
-Dicodit is the world's first online DICOM header editing tool.
-It allows users to quickly and easily modify DICOM headers directly in their web browser.
+Dicodit is the world's first online DICOM header/metadata editing tool.
+It allows users to quickly and easily modify DICOM headers directly in their web browser, including conditional edits!

 ## Features
 - Upload DICOM files